aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/manage-placeholder/_index.md

 ---

 ## **Change Text in Placeholder**
-Using [title: Aspose.Slides for Android via Java](/slides/androidjava/), you can find and modify placeholders on slides in presentations.
+Using [Aspose.Slides for Android via Java](/slides/androidjava/), you can find and modify placeholders on slides in presentations.
 Aspose.Slides allows you to make changes to the text in a placeholder.

 **Prerequisite**: You need a presentation that contains a placeholder.
 You can create such a presentation in the standard Microsoft PowerPoint app.